zeidk/seri_workshop_demo/docs/getting_started/installation.rst

     .. admonition:: Requirements
         :class: attention

         `~/dev/autoware` is a ROS 2 workspace.
-Each time a modification is made to the :file:`src` folder, the workspace must be rebuilt with `colcon build --symlink-install --cmake-args -DCMAKE_BUILD_TYPE=Release`.
+Each time a modification is made to any file in the :file:`src` folder, the workspace must be rebuilt with `colcon build --symlink-install --cmake-args -DCMAKE_BUILD_TYPE=Release`.